 Laozi’s Taoism has stood ever since as the necessary counterbalance to Confucianism in the collective soul of China.
 For Confucianism, with all its pedantic rules for external conduct, can offer little comfort when work and family relationships fall away and one is left to face a dark night of the soul all alone; one craves a deeper, more personal philosophy of existence during such times.
 The Taoist side of Chinese culture has often been obscured behind the elaborate performances of Confucianism, so much so that many a foreign visitor has failed to even notice it.
 Nevertheless, it has consistently been there.
 Observe, for example, how some of the most beloved characters in Chinese literature are sly tricksters and free-spirited outlaws — embodiments of the Taoist worldview, the antithesis of Confucianism’s fussy strictures.

 What precisely is Taoism?
 That can be a difficult question to answer, not least because Taoism is not especially interested in explaining itself; it is possessed of none of Confucianism’s instinct for explication.
-Even the name is vague: Taoism means simply “The Way.”
+Even the name is vague: the Tao is simply “The Way.”
 “He who knows The Way does not speak about it,” said Laozi.
 “He who speaks about it does not know it.
 He who knows it will keep his mouth shut and close the portals of his nostrils.”

 Laozi — the name means “Old Master” — is a chimerical figure in the annals of China; many modern historians doubt that he ever lived at all.
 He is said to have been employed for at least part of his life as a librarian in the state of Chu, but he eventually came to reject the sorts of wisdom which could be gleaned from his stacks of books.
 Instead he gathered around him what we might call followers — he would surely have rejected the label — and lived in harmony with them and with nature, without feeling the need to do any more than that.
 Near the end of his life, Laozi decided to withdraw from even his like-minded companions’ company, to end his days as a hermit in the countryside, as close to nature as he could possibly come.
 As he was preparing to leave, he was asked to write down some words of wisdom for posterity.
 He grudgingly provided about 5000 of them in verse form, in a small book that has become known as the Tao Te Ching, or “Classic of The Way.”
 And then he left, never to be heard from again.